-Central sleep apnea is a disorder in which breathing repeatedly stops and starts during sleep.
+Central sleep apnea is breathing disorder in which breathing repeatedly stops and starts during sleep.
+These pauses in breathing are called apneas.

-Central sleep apnea occurs because the brain doesn't send proper signals to the muscles that control breathing.
+Central sleep apnea happens when the brain doesn't send proper signals to the muscles that control breathing.
 This condition is different from obstructive sleep apnea, in which breathing stops because the throat muscles relax and block the airway.
 Central sleep apnea is less common than obstructive sleep apnea.

-Central sleep apnea can result from other conditions, such as heart failure and stroke.
+Central sleep apnea can happen because of other conditions, such as heart failure or stroke.
 Another possible cause is sleeping at a high altitude.

-Treatments for central sleep apnea might involve managing existing conditions, using a device to assist breathing or using supplemental oxygen.
+Sometimes, managing existing conditions helps improve symptoms of central sleep apnea.
+Other treatments for central sleep apnea may include using a device to help breathing or using supplemental oxygen.

 Common symptoms of central sleep apnea include:

-Although snoring suggests some degree of a blocked airway, snoring also can occur in people with central sleep apnea.
-However, snoring may not be as prominent with central sleep apnea as it is with obstructive sleep apnea.
+Although snoring often means the airway may be at least partially blocked, snoring also can occur in people with central sleep apnea.
+However, snoring may not be as noticeable with central sleep apnea as it is with obstructive sleep apnea.

-Central sleep apnea occurs when your brain doesn't transmit signals to your breathing muscles.
+Central sleep apnea happens when the brain doesn't send signals to the muscles involved in breathing.

 The brainstem links the brain to the spinal cord.
 It controls many functions, including heart rate and breathing.
-Central sleep apnea can be caused by a number of conditions that affect the ability of the brainstem to control breathing.
+Central sleep apnea can be caused by a number of conditions that affect the brainstem's ability to control breathing.

-The cause varies with the type of central sleep apnea you have.
+The cause depends on the type of central sleep apnea you have.
 Types include:

 Certain factors put you at increased risk of central sleep apnea: